rlutz1/CS375_homework/HW4/code/README.txt

 #### Figure 2 & 3

 2 plots the P10 polynomial and data points over the exact Runge function.
-3 plots the absolute error between the exact and P10 interplolation at a fine mesh.
+3 plots the absolute error between the exact and P10 interpolation at a fine mesh.

 #### Figure 4 & 5

 2 plots the G10 polynomial and data points over the exact Runge function.
-3 plots the absolute error between the exact and G10 interplolation at a fine mesh.
+3 plots the absolute error between the exact and G10 interpolation at a fine mesh.

 #### Figure 6 & 7